AnjaliSandip/ElmerFEM-Dakota/README.md

 Capabilities:
 The program integrates the capabilities of electromagnetic design software, Elmer FEM, and data analytics toolkit, Dakota.
 Its key features include uncertainty quantification, surrogate modeling and parameter studies.
 This framework enables a richer understanding of model predictions to better design electric machines in a time sensitive manner.

-If you use this program, please cite this repository -- Sandip, A. 2019, ElmerFEM-Dakota, v2.0, Zenodo,  DOI: 10.5281/zenodo.3679502
+If you use this program, please cite this article -- Sandip, A. (2020).
+Elmer FEM-Dakota: A unified open-source computational framework for electromagnetics and data analytics. arXiv preprint arXiv:2008.06992.

+About: This program is maintained by Anjali Sandip.

-About: The interface program is written in bash and can be run in serial or parallel.
+The interface program is written in bash and can be run in serial or parallel.
 It uses functionality from the underlying packages.
 The program was developed to integrate Dakota version 6.10 with Elmer FEM version 8.1.
 It can be extended to other versions of Elmer FEM and Dakota with minor modifications.

 Support email for questions: anjali.sandip@und.edu